Please note that each user review reflects the opinion of its respectful author and not of PhoneArena.

 Wolfgang has owned it for less than year before publishing this review

-Every phone since my first LG Voyager, I thought full-keyboards to be my favorite.
-I'm more in the minority, but I digress.
-Foremost, the Droid 4 has a superb and efficient keyboard which is breeze to use.
-More importantly, it has an 8 megapixel camera which is on par with a decent digital one.
-The camera shoots in 1080p and has many different options as well.
+Ever since my LG Voyager, full-keyboard phones have been my favorite.
+I'm in the minority, but I digress.
+Foremost, the Droid 4's keyboard is a breeze to use; the keys are smooth and slick which allow for rapid typing.
+More importantly, it has an 8 megapixel camera which is on par with most newer phones.
+The camera also shoots in 1080p and has many different options as well.
 That being said: this phone is practically plastic and requires a case as an absolute necessity.

 HORRIBLE DROID 4

-saraskeen has owned it for less than 3 months before publishing this review
+saraskeen has owned it for more than one year before publishing this review

 emburybrett has owned it for less than month before publishing this review